ConvoAI-Capstone-SpSu2025/currensee/README.md

 2. (Windows ONLY) Configure `git bash` as your default terminal.
 * Now that you have git/git bash installed, you should be able to open a git bash terminal in vscode.
 Follow the instructions [here](https://csweb.wooster.edu/mionescu/cs232/guides/vs-code-default-terminal/#:~:text=Open%20Visual%20Studio%20Code,the%20menu%20that%20pops%20up.) to configure git bash as you default terminal.
+* Mac users will likely prefer to use `xcode` or another terminal.

 #### Configure Git